Germanunkol/Affair/README.md

 - Callbacks for important events (new user, disconnected etc.) can be defined.
 - Server is independent of Love and could be running using plain Lua.
 Make sure LuaSocket is installed in this case.
+- Automatic handling of usernames...
+(Don't need to use them if you don't need them.)
+- Automatically synched user values - want to synch the colour of your player with other servers, and let newly joining clients also know about it?
+This is all handled by this engine.

 - TCP (reliable connection) only.